dylan-lang/opendylan/documentation/building-with-duim/source/callbacks.rst

 This concludes the tutorial on building application with DUIM.
-At this point, you can build and run a functional task list manager, but it is a very basic application. `See Using Command
+At this point, you can build and run a functional task list manager, but it is a very basic application. `Using Command
 Tables <commands.htm#99799>`_, introduces command tables as a way of defining hierarchies of menu commands.
-To do this, it re-implements the menu hierarchy you defined in `See Adding Menus To The Application <menus.htm#81811>`_, but does not add any new functionality to the application.
+To do this, it re-implements the menu hierarchy you defined in `Adding Menus To The Application <menus.htm#81811>`_, but does not add any new functionality to the application.